Essay Competition

 Essay Competition 2023

-The third Animal Rights Law Essay Competition was on the question:
+Our third Animal Rights Law Essay Competition invited essays on the following:

 Richard Ryder once wrote: “Since Darwin, scientists have agreed that there is no ‘magical’ essential difference between human and other animals, biologically-speaking.
 Why then do we make an almost total distinction morally?”
 Assuming that is correct, how does this affect the arguments for and against animal rights laws?